Sitecore and Solr -- How to Integrate Apache Solr with Sitecore 9.1 using SearchStax

 Visit the Sitecore Experience Platform 9.1 Initial Release page.
 Under Download Options for On Premises Deployment, download Packages for XP Single.

-Under Release Information, download the Installation Guide and the Quick Installation Guide.
+Farther down the same web page, under Release Information, download the Installation Guide and the Quick Installation Guide.

 With the exception of Solr, install all the prerequisite sub-components as mentioned in the installation guide.